Yang-Richard/AdventOfCode/README.md

 # Advent of Code

+My repository for the yearly [Advent of Code](https://adventofcode.com/) challenge in December.
+Probably mostly in Python 3.

-This is my repository for the AdventOfCode challenge.
-Probably mostly python.
-The objective is to compelete two stars **[\**]** on every challenge in the shortest amount of time, while still maintaining clean formatting practices.
+A new challenge unlocks each day at midnight, the goal is to achieve the daily two stars in the shortest amount of time.